Living With Romanian Rescue Dogs Advice on Fearfulness

 Can you see how these things might relate to your dog?

-If you would like additional help, there are a couple of ways we can work together, or you can enlist the assistance of a force free professional in your local area, but I would recommend making sure they have experience of working with and interacting with Romanian Rescue dogs.
+If you would like additional help, there are a couple of ways we can work together, or you can enlist the assistance of a force free professional in your local area, but I would recommend someone who has experience of working with and interacting with Romanian Rescue dogs if possible as they will have a greater understanding of how these dogs can sometimes be a little different.

 Please feel free to share this article with anyone that may find it helpful